ufozone/ha-zcs-mower/README.md

 ### Services

+* update_now:

+    Fetch data for lawn mower from API now.

 * set_profile:

     Configure the profile for auto-mode.

 * work_now:

     Command the lawn mower to mow now.

 * work_for:

     Command the lawn mower to mow for a certain duration.

 * work_until:

     Command the lawn mower to mow until a certain time.

 * border_cut:

     Command the lawn mower to cut the border.

 * charge_now:

     Command the lawn mower to charge now.

 * charge_for:

     Command the lawn mower to charge for a certain duration.

 * charge_until:

     Command the lawn mower to charge until a certain time.

 * trace_position:

     Command the lawn mower to report its current position.

 * keep_out:

     Commands the lawn mower to keep out of a location (no-go area).